lankymark/tribepad-api/readme.md

 7. Run ``php artisan serve`` to fire up the server

 8. Test at `http://localhost:8000/references`

-9. To run the feature and unit tests go to the root directory and use the following commands

-    ``cd vendor/bin``

-    ``phpunit --configuration ../../phpunit.xml``

-10. Download Postman / Fiddler 4 / any other API development environment.
+9. Download Postman / Fiddler 4 / any other API development environment.
 Use this to replicate the API POST to the ``/api/references`` route using a json structure below (this particular json will populate the record for the tests) the following

     {